Trevor Peacock: Personal life and death

 Peacock was married twice.
 His first marriage was to Iris Jones in 1957, which ended in divorce.
 His second wife was actress Tilly Tremayne, whom he married in 1979.
 Peacock had two sons, actors Daniel Peacock and Harry Peacock, and two daughters, Sally and Maudie.
 His daughter-in-law is actress Katherine Parkinson, who is married to Harry.
 Peacock lived in the village of East Coker, Somerset and was a supporter of Yeovil Town.

-Peacock was diagnosed with dementia in 2009, and it was reported in 2018 that he was in the advanced stages of the disease, had retired from acting and was living in a nursing home in Yeovil, Somerset.
+Peacock was diagnosed with Alzheimer's disease in 2009.
+It was reported in 2018 that he was in the advanced stages of the disease, had retired from acting and was living in a nursing home in Yeovil, Somerset.
 His last role was in the 2015 Vicar of Dibley Comic Relief Special.
 He died on 8 March 2021, aged 89.

+Tributes

+In 2025, Peacock appeared on a British postage stamp issued as part of a special set by Royal Mail, which commemorated the series The Vicar of Dibley.